Cheshunt College, Herts. (n.d.)

 The whole resource forms an indispensable guide to the subject for researchers working in the areas of religious, intellectual, political, social, educational, and literary history.

 The database was created by Inga Jones and Simon Dixon, with the technical assistance of Dmitri Iourinski, and under the direction of Isabel Rivers and David Wykes, and it contains contributions from leading scholars with specialist knowledge of the history of Protestant dissent in England, Wales, Ireland, and Scotland.
 Help has been given by many scholars, librarians, and archivists whose contributions are recognised on the Acknowledgements page.
-Since the launch of the database in 2011 new content has been added regularly by Inga Jones, Isabel Rivers, and David Wykes, and Dmitri Iourinski has added a number of new search facilities.
+Since the launch of the database in 2011 new content has been added regularly by Inga Jones, Isabel Rivers, David Wykes, and Mark Burden, and Dmitri Iourinski has added a number of new search facilities.

 Citations should take the form Dissenting Academies Online: Database and Encyclopedia, http://dissacad.english.qmul.ac.uk/.
 Citations of academy histories and tutor biographies should follow the byline at the foot of the cited article.